nettorobson/gee_forest/README.md

 NOTES:
 This code was tested on a GEE environment.
 To run it outside GEE, it's necessary to work with libraries available in JS and Python languages.

+More details of the project, methodology and results to be added in due time.